wesc/essays/essays/school.rst

 alleviate pressure on the schools.
 This is the problem with residential real estate in NYC: there is no alignment between developers and the long term interests of residents.
-The developers get money the instant a unit is sold, but the residents deal with lack of schools long past the point the builders are out of the picture [#future-stream]_.
+The developers get money when a unit sells, but the residents deal with lack of schools long past the point the builders are out of the picture. [#future-stream]_

-We're fortunate that we have the ability to send you to a place for essentially a boutique education [#finances]_.
-I think if I were able to look at your career outcomes for each of these options, they would look largely the same.
+We're fortunate that we have the ability to send you to a place for essentially a boutique education. [#finances]_ I think if I were able to look at your career outcomes for each of these options, they would look largely the same.
 But what your mother and I are hoping to get out of school is something more than just a good job.
 I find it rare for adults to truly want to continue learning, and truly *know* how to continue learning.
 Of course everybody believes they keep learning, but everybody also believes they are right and just, and we know there are plenty of people who are not.
-The trick for us is to find the best environment that ensures you will forever make forward progress.
-Wish us luck.
+Our task is to ensure you will forever make forward progress.

 .. [#non-rival-good] Neuroses are non-rival goods.

 .. [#future-stream] I wonder what it would look like if a developer received a portion tax revenue from apartments they built rather than from the sale.
 This would incentivize them to build things that have long lasting value.

 .. [#finances] It'll honestly be a financial stretch, but we've made the decision that we value experiences over things.
 I think people would agree, but few take it to the logical conclusion: better to live with less but do more.